goran1010/messaging-app/README.md

 # Messaging App

-A bare-bones messaging app project built with Express and Prisma, with session based auth with Passport.
+Back-end repo for a bare-bones messaging app project built with Express and Prisma, with session based auth with Passport.

 ## Prerequisites